chrisgrieser/nvim-chainsaw/README.md

 ## Installation
 **Requirements**
 - nvim 0.10+
-- Treesitter parser for the languages you with this plugin
+- recommended: Treesitter parser for the languages you want to use with this plugin.

 ```lua
 -- lazy.nvim